solana-labs/solana-program-library/docs/src/stake-pool.md

 ```

 Unlike a normal withdrawal, the validator stake account is totally moved from
 the stake pool and into a new account belonging to the administrator.

-The authority
+Note: since removal is only possible when the validator stake is at the minimum
+amount of 0.00328288, the administrator does not get any control of user funds,
+and only recovers the amount contributed during `add-validator`.

-for the withdrawn stake account can also be specified using the `--new-authority` flag:
+The authority for the withdrawn stake account can also be specified using the
+`--new-authority` flag:

 ```console
 $ spl-stake-pool remove-validator Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR J3xu64PWShcMen99kU3igxtwbke2Nwfo8pkZNRgrq66H --new-authority 4SnSuUtJGKvk2GYpBwmEsWG53zTurVM8yXGsoiZQyMJn